 - Do not use spray solutions in enclosed areas or near food.

 - For use on face, apply to adult hands and then rub on face.
 Do not spray face.
 Avoid areas around eyes and mouth.

 There is no evidence that non-DEET repellents are as effective as those containing DEET.
 In fact, some alternatives may be more toxic.
 Yet using DEET repellents on the skin isn’t the only way to avoid mosquito and tick bites.
 Since mosquitoes can bite through very thin fabric, applying DEET-containing substances to clothing offers added protection with less potential for exposure.
 Finally, long sleeves with cuffs and long pants with tight cuffs or tucked into socks or shoes are excellent barriers to ticks.

 This information is adapted from the website of the American Academy of Pediatrics.
 See full information on their website.

-Here are some additional tips from the Centers for Disease Control and Prevention:
+Additional tips from the Centers for Disease Control and Prevention

-Avoid tick habitats: Whenever possible, avoid entering areas that are likely to be infested with ticks, particularly in spring and summer when nymphal ticks feed.
+Avoid tick habitats: Whenever possible, do not enter areas that are likely to be infested with ticks, particularly in spring and summer when nymphal ticks feed.
 Ticks favor a moist, shaded environment, especially areas with leaf litter and low-lying vegetation in wooded, brushy or overgrown grassy habitat.